Node.js DNS Resolution: lookup, resolve & c-ares

 console.error(err.code, err.hostname, err.address, err.port);

-Numeric addresses skip the name step.
+Numeric addresses skip DNS entirely -

 const socket = net.connect({ host: '2001:db8::10', port: 443 });

-socket.on('error', err => console.error(err.code));That code skips DNS lookup.
-It can still fail because IPv6 routing is absent, the remote endpoint is closed, a firewall blocks it, or TCP connection setup fails.
-DNS answers are inputs to the socket layer.
-The next layer still has to use them.
+});That code performs no DNS lookup.
+It can still fail because IPv6 routing is missing, the remote endpoint is closed, a firewall blocks the connection, or TCP setup fails.
+DNS gives addresses to the socket layer.
+The socket layer still has to prove those addresses are usable.

 import http from 'node:http';